tcse9/AndroidVideoPlayer/README.md

 - The dummy video used has been taken from in-app raw folder.

 ## Technology used
-- Databindings
+- Databindings.
-- Dagger 2 as dependency injection
+- Dagger 2 as dependency injection.
-- Robolectric as unit test
+- Robolectric as unit test.
-- MVVM, Singleton, Observer as basic designpattern
+- ViewModel, Singleton, Observer as basic design pattern.

 ## Special note
 - Several test case is written in [MainActivityTest.java](app/src/test/java/com/taufiq/androidvideoplayer/MainActivityTest.java) class.
 You can run and test.